K-G-Witt/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model"
-* Number of neurons, layers, and activation functions used: detailed in the sections below separately for the **initial model** and the **optimised model**.
+* Number of neurons, layers, and activation functions used: detailed in the **Overall Model Performance** section separately for the initial model and the optimised model.
-* Ability to achieve the target model performance: despite optimisation using **keras-tuner** the performance of the optimal model remained 73%, lower than the target model performance of 75%.
+* Ability to achieve the target model performance: as detained in the **Overal Model Performance** section, despite optimisation using **keras-tuner** the performance of the optimal model remained 73%, lower than the target model performance of 75%.
-* Steps taken to increase model performance: as detailed in the sections below, to optimise the model the number of hidden layers was increased from 2 to 6, the number of neurons per layer was reduced from between 30-80 to between 5-9, and the activation functions were reduced in complexity from relu to sigmoid.
+* Steps taken to increase model performance: as detailed in the **Overal Model Performance** section, after optimisation the number of hidden layers was increased from 2 to 6, the number of neurons per layer was reduced from between 30-80 to between 5-9, and the activation functions were reduced in complexity from relu to sigmoid.

 ### Overall Model Performance: